20 Instances of Death

 Speckled olive, slick of rose.

-he disappears downstream.
+he disappears upstream.

 I.